Sam - Chair of Trustees

 Other financial experience includes preparing the books for a portfolio of private and social housing properties, undertaking a bookkeeping course prior to my work at the Source, acting as Financial Power of Attorney for family members and budgeting for my single-parent family.
 I also volunteered for the charity Christians Against Poverty as a debt coach.

 I’m a qualified primary teacher but have worked in further education tutoring and assessing adults and families in Childcare, Parenting, Homework, Arts and Crafts, Science and Creative Writing to name a few.
 I’ve also tutored children in Maths, English and French.

-Project Support Worker
+Kate - Project Support Worker